 Each and every day, ERCOT’s main website shows the grid’s access to electricity generation and demand.
-As you’ll notice, demand usually spikes around 5 p.m., and in order to meet that level of demand, less efficient, more expensive generators have to be turned on.
+As you will notice, demand usually spikes around 5 p.m., and in order to meet that level of demand, less efficient, more expensive generators have to be turned on.
 This means that the price of electricity for your electric provider is usually much higher than at other times, such as on nights or weekends.

 Other factors that cause wholesale electricity prices to change include the weather and wind speed.
 Texas’ large wind power capacity means that prices plummet in good wind and can rise if the day is calm.
-Hot, sunny days can cause AC units to work harder, and consume more electricity.
+Hot, sunny days can cause AC units to work harder and consume more electricity.